BlackDice/scent/readme.md

 *Make a great game with fresh scent.
 It smells really good !*

 Scent is framework heavily based on the [Ash framework](http://www.ashframework.org/) and rewritten for the purpose of multi-player games.
 Basic idea is very similar however coding style is quite different.
 It's simplified in some cases and made more strict where it matters.
-Thanks to the environments like NodeJS, you can use Scent on the game server too and even share most of code.
+Thanks to the environments like NodeJS, you can use Scent on the game server too and share most of code.

 Main idea of this approach is [composition over inheritance](http://en.wikipedia.org/wiki/Composition_over_inheritance).
 You are no longer creating objects with all of its properties in one big messy object.
 Instead you are composing entities from small pieces called components.
 That way you can create various combinations without duplicating any code.

+## Disclaimer

-Please note that this is far from complete solution of "how to make the game".
-This is only small piece of the whole cake that needs to be used in much more robust environment to handle game requirements.
-However it is something that most of games have in common no matter of genre.
+Please note that this is far from complete solution of *how to make the game*.
+This is only small piece of the whole cake that needs to be used in much more robust environment to handle all game requirements.
+Possibly it is something that most of games have in common no matter of genre.

 ## Terminology

-Overview of the terms used in the framework.
+Overview of the parts of the framework.

-The **Component** is smallest part the design.
+ * The **Component** is smallest part the design.
 It is data storage unit that is meant to be added to or removed from the entity.

-The **Entity** is any game object.
+ * The **Entity** is any game object.
 It is composed of components designating the purpose of entity that way.

-The **Node** is small subset of components owned by single entity and simplifies work of the systems.
+ * The **Node** is small subset of components owned by single entity and simplifies work of the systems.

-The **System** is small processor of data contained in components.
+ * The **System** is small processor of data contained in components.

-The **Engine** is meeting place for all mentioned parts.
+ * The **Engine** is meeting place for all mentioned parts.

 ### Type prefix

 There is notation for variables holding known types defined by this framework.
 Actual variable name is prefixed by single letter denoting the type.
 First letter of the original variable should be uppercased.
-I recommend using this notation while the framework to make clear idea of what kind variable is that.
+We recommend using this notation while using the framework to make clear idea of what is the variable holding.

 	cWeapon      component type
 	eCharacter   entity instance